Straight edge: 1970s and early 1980s

-In the 1970s, the punk subculture was associated with the use of intoxicative inhalants, substances such as model airplane glue that were inhaled for the intoxicating effect.
-In 1999, William Tsitsos wrote that straight edge had gone through three eras since its founding in the early 1980s.
-Later analysts have identified another era that has taken place since Tsitsos's writing.
-Straight edge grew out of hardcore punk in the late 1970s and early 1980s, and was partly characterized by shouted rather than sung vocals.
-Straight edge individuals of this early era often associated with the original punk ideals such as individualism, disdain for work and school, and live-for-the-moment attitudes.
+Straight edge grew out of hardcore punk in the late 1970s and early 1980s and was partly characterized by shouted rather than sung vocals.
+Straight-edge individuals of this early era often associated with the original punk ideals such as individualism, disdain for work and school, and live-for-the-moment attitudes.
 The movement was influenced by the political and social climate of its origin, around the time of the "Just Say No" campaign and a rise in conservative viewpoints.
 The discipline of the subculture came from a mix of leftist radicalism and conservative influences.

 Straight edge sentiments can be found in songs by the early 1980s band Minor Threat.
-This anti-inebriation movement had been developing in punk prior to Minor Threat, but their song "Straight Edge" was influential in giving the scene a name, and something of a (somewhat unwilling) figurehead.
+This anti-inebriation movement had been developing in punk before Minor Threat, but their song "Straight Edge" was influential in giving the scene a name, and something of a (somewhat unwilling) figurehead.
 Minor Threat frontman Ian MacKaye is often credited with birthing the straight edge name and movement and in later years has often spoken out about how he never intended it to be a movement.

-Straight edge sentiments can also be found in the song "Keep it Clean" by English punk band The Vibrators, and the 1970s Modern Lovers song "I'm Straight" (which rejected drug use).
-As one of the few prominent 1970s hard rock icons to explicitly eschew alcohol and other drug use, Ted Nugent was a key influence on the straight edge ideology.
+Straight edge sentiments can also be found in the song "Keep it Clean" by English punk band The Vibrators, and the Modern Lovers song "I'm Straight", recorded in 1973, which rejected drug use.
+Ted Nugent was a key influence on the straight edge ideology as one of the few prominent 1970s hard rock icons to eschew alcohol and other drug use explicitly.

-Straight edge started in Washington, D.C. and quickly spread throughout the United States and Canada.
+Straight edge started in Washington, D.C., and quickly spread throughout the United States and Canada.
 By the 1980s, bands on the West Coast, such as America's Hardcore, Stalag 13, Justice League, and Uniform Choice, were gaining popularity.
 In the early stages of this subculture's history, concerts often consisted of both punk bands and straight edge bands.
 Circumstances soon changed, and the early 1980s eventually was viewed as the time "before the two scenes separated".
 Other early straight edge bands include State of Alert, Government Issue, Teen Idles, The Faith, 7 Seconds, SSD, DYS, and Negative FX.

 Bent edge

 Bent edge originated as a counter-movement to straight edge among members of the hardcore scene who were frustrated by the rigidity and intolerance of the scene.
-This idea spread, and on Minor Threat's first tour in 1982, people identified themselves as bent, crooked, or curved edge.
+This idea spread; on Minor Threat's first tour in 1982, people identified themselves as bent, crooked, or curved edge.
 The counter-movement was short-lived, and it faded away by the end of the 1990s.